OlavHN/tfweb/README.md

 optional arguments:
-  -h, --help            show this help message and exit --model MODEL         path to saved_model directory (can be GCS) --tags TAGS           Comma separated SavedModel tags.
+  -h, --help            show this help message and exit --model MODEL         path to saved_model directory (can also be S3, GCS or hdfs) --tags TAGS           Comma separated SavedModel tags.
 Defaults to `serve` --batch_size BATCH_SIZE
                         Maximum batch size for batchable methods